mooffie/mc/src/lua/doc/WHY.md

 Because programming in Lua is @{~#easier|easy}, the "average Joe" himself can customize and develop his MC.

-Features that could previously only be created by gurus (in C and MC's internals) can now be created by novice programmers with but a tiny fraction of the effort.
+Features that previously could only be created by gurus (proficient in both C and MC's internals) can now be created by novice programmers with but a tiny fraction of the effort.

 <!-- --------------------------------------------------------------------- -->